Published: September 2, 2020

 - Multilateral organizations

 Parts of the Swedish development cooperation are carried out by multilateral organizations.
-Multilateral organizations can be both an implementing partner and a partner that transfer funds to other organizations.
+Multilateral organizations can be both an implementing partner and a partner that transfers funds to other organizations.
 The World Bank, the EU and various UN agencies are examples of multilateral organizations.

 - NGOs and civil society